-- If staff require goods via the internet, they must liaise with the Finance Officer to place the order on line providing they have sufficient budgetary provision and get the CEO, CFO/Trust PA to authorise the purchase. - Cardholder makes purchase. - The Finance Assistant records expenditure on the academy's accounting system. - The CFO/Trust PA or a designated person authorises receipt of transaction submitted by cardholder - Finance Assistant to reconcile direct debit on bank account statement against Business Charge Card statement - Card statement to be reconciled & signed by both Finance Assistant & Finance Officer
+- If staff require goods via the internet, they must liaise with the admin staff & arrange for a purchase request to be entered onto the Finance Portal for approval.
+They must then liaise with the Finance Officer to place the order on line providing they have sufficient budgetary provision and get the CEO, CFO/Trust PA to authorise the purchase. - Cardholder makes purchase. - The Finance Assistant records expenditure on the academy's accounting system. - The CFO/Trust PA or a designated person authorises receipt of transaction submitted by cardholder - Finance Assistant to reconcile direct debit on bank account statement against Business Charge Card statement - Card statement to be reconciled & signed by both Finance Assistant & Finance Officer